Travelling wave analysis of cellular invasion into surrounding tissues: Mathematical model and preliminary simulations

 In summary, preliminary numerical explorations reveal that we obtain smooth travelling wave solutions of the invasion model for $\mathcal{V} < 1$ whereas we obtain non-smooth travelling waves with compact support when $\mathcal{V}=1$.
-While the former are similar in shape to the travelling wave solutions of the Fisher-KPP model and the latter are similar in shape to the travelling wave solutions of the Porous-Fisher model, the speed of the travelling waves of the invasion model are very different to the well-known bounds on travelling wave solutions of the Fisher-KPP and Porous-Fisher models.
-We summarise the relationship between $c$, $\gamma$ and $\mathcal{V}$ in Figure \ref{fig:3} where we estimate the long time travelling wave speed $c$ from a large number of simulations where $u(x,0)$ has compact support, given by Equation (\ref{eq:ICUCompactSupport}).
-As noted in Section \ref{sec:Model}, setting $\mathcal{V}=0$ means that the invasion model simplifies to the Fisher-KPP model and so we obtain $c=c_{\textrm{min}}=2$ regardless of $\gamma$.
+While the former are similar in shape to the travelling wave solutions of the Fisher-KPP model and the latter are similar in shape to the travelling wave solutions of the Porous-Fisher model, the speed of the travelling waves of the invasion model are very different to the well-known bounds on travelling wave solutions of the Fisher-KPP and Porous-Fisher models. \cbl The relationship between $c$, $\gamma$ and $\mathcal{V}$ is summarised in Figure \ref{fig:3} where we estimate the long time travelling wave speed $c$ from a large number of simulations where $u(x,0)$ has compact support, given by Equations (\ref{eq:ICUCompactSupport})--(\ref{eq:ICVCompactSupport}.
+As we will establish later in Section \ref{sec:CGreaterThanCmin}, this means that these estimates of $c$ correspond to the minimum wave speed, $c_{\textrm{min}}$.
+Remembering that the Fisher-KPP model has a very simple minimum wave speed, $c_{\textrm{min}} = 2$~\cite{Murray02,Canosa1973}, here we see that the minimum wave speed for the invasion model is a relatively complicated function of $\mathcal{V}$ and $\gamma$ and we will devote much of this work to understanding this relationship in different limiting cases. \cb As noted in Section \ref{sec:Model}, setting $\mathcal{V}=0$ means that the invasion model simplifies to the Fisher-KPP model and so we obtain $c=c_{\textrm{min}}=2$ regardless of $\gamma$.
+Interestingly, for all choices of $\gamma$ and $\mathcal{V} > 0$ we observe travelling wave solutions with a minimum wave speed that is less than the minimum travelling wave speed for the Fisher-KPP model, and we will return to this point later.
 For intermediate values of $0 < \mathcal{V} < 1$ we see that $c_{\textrm{min}}$ is a decreasing function of $\mathcal{V}$, but independent of $\gamma$ provided that $\gamma$ is sufficiently small.
 In contrast for intermediate values of $0 < \mathcal{V} < 1$ we see that $c_{\textrm{min}}$ increases with $\gamma$, and approaches $c_{\textrm{min}}= 2$ for large $\gamma$.
 Finally, for $\mathcal{V}=1$, there appears to be no positive value of $\gamma$ where the wave speed is independent of $\gamma$, meaning that we have with $c_{\textrm{min}} \to 0^+$ as $\gamma \to 0^+$, and $c_{\textrm{min}} \to 2^-$ as $\gamma \to \infty$.
 The key features of the travelling wave solutions of the invasion model, and their relationship to the well-studied travelling wave solutions of the Fisher-KPP and Porous-Fisher models are summarised in Table \ref{tab:ComparisonFisherKPPInvasionModel}.